-SWEET Auburn, loveliest village of the plain, Where health and plenty cheer'd the lab'ring swain; Where smiling spring its earliest visit paid; And parting summer's ling'ring blooms delay'd.
-Dear lovely bowers of innocence and ease, Seats of my vonth. where ev'ry sport could please; How often have I loiter'd o'er thy green, Where humble happiness endear'd each scene How often have I paused on every charm, The shelter'd cot, the cultivated farm, The never-failing brook, the busy mill, The decent church that topt the neighb'ring hill; The hawthorn bush, with seats beneath the shade, For talking age, and whisp'ring lovers made.
+SWEET Auburn, loveliest village of the plain, Where health and plenty cheer'd the labouring swain; Where smiling spring its earliest visit paid; And parting summer's lingering blooms delay'd.
+Dear lovely bowers of innocence and ease, Seats of my youth, where every sport could please, How often have I loiter'd o'er thy green, Where humble happiness endear'd each scene; How often have I paused on every charm, The shelter'd cot, the cultivated farm, The never-failing brook, the busy mill, The decent church that topt the neighbouring hill; The hawthorn bush, with seats beneath the shade, For talking age and whispering lovers made.

-Sweet was the sound, when oft, at evening's close, Up yonder hill the village murmur rose; There, as I pass'd, with careless steps and slow, The mingling notes came soften'd from below; The swain, responsive, as the milk-maid sung; The sober herd that low'd to meet their young; The noisy geese, that gabbled o'er the pool; The playful children, just let loose from school; The watch-dog's voice that bay'd the whisp'ring wind, And the loud laugh that spoke the vacant mind :
+Sweet was the sound, when oft, at evening's close, Up yonder hill the village murmur rose; There, as I pass'd with careless steps and slow, The mingling notes came soften'd from below; The swain, responsive, as the milk-maid sung; The sober herd that low'd to meet their young; The noisy geese, that gabbled o'er the pool; The playful children, just let loose from school; The watch-dog's voice that bay'd the whispering wind,

 And the loud laugh that spoke the vacant mind; These all in sweet confusion sought the shade, And fill'd each pause the nightingale had made.
-GOLDSMICH.
+GOLDSMITH,